SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

 #+PROPERTY: header-args:python :session /home/pavel/.local/share/jupyter/runtime/kernel-e770599c-2c98-429b-b9ec-4d1ddf5fc16c.json
 ```

+Now python source blocks should be executed in the kernel.

 To open a REPL, run `M-x jupyter-connect-repl` and select the given JSON.
 Or launch a standalone REPL like this:

 ```bash